pureinsights/discovery-cli/USER.md

 ```

 ##### Export
 `export` is the command used to backup Discovery Core's entities.
-With the `file`, the user can send the specific file in which to save the configurations.
+With the `file` flag, the user can send the specific file in which to save the configurations.
 If not, they will be saved in a zip file in the current directory.

 Usage: `discovery core export [flags]`